Quizz1Cal/Semester-2/INFO20003 - DBS/Lectures.md

 Conceptual: ER Diagram >>> Logical: "Employee(_ssn_, name, age)" (ssn underlined).
 - Multi-valued & composite attributes need flattening (e.g. `home_num, work_num`, `postcode`, `street_name`, `street_num`) OR a lookup table
     - **Lookup table**: store multi-valued attributes as an instance in a weak entity.
-CON of this would be the need to 'JOIN' later on. **TODO: PRETTY SURE THIS IS LOOKUP TABLE REFERRED TO**
+CON of this would be the need to 'JOIN' later on.
 - When NOT dealing with many-to-many relationship sets, no new relation is necessary (but still usable).
 "The primary key(s) from the 'many' becomes a foreign, non-primary key in the 'one'" (usually NOT right next to the primary keys to distinguish its role as a foreign key)
     - E.g. Each department has one manager; the manager is MANY because one can manage many depts, but NOT the other way.
 So the manager's keys are put in department.
 - For total participation, include `NOT NULL` next to the relevant field